NFL Trade Rumors: Josh Rosen To Patriots Talk Heats Up, Washington Also Seen As Destination For Cardinals QB

-With the Arizona Cardinals appearing increasingly likely to select Heisman Trophy-Winning, former Oklahoma Sooners Quarterback Kyler Murray when they pick first in the 2019 NFL Draft — a pick that, as Inquisitr has reported, is now said to be “a done deal” — the Cardinals appear sure to trade away their first-round pick from last year, quarterback Josh Rosen.
+With the Arizona Cardinals appearing increasingly likely to select Heisman Trophy-Winning, former Oklahoma Sooners Quarterback Kyler Murray when they pick first in the 2019 NFL Draft — a pick that, as The Inquisitr has reported, is now said to be “a done deal” — the Cardinals appear sure to trade away their first-round pick from last year, quarterback Josh Rosen.

 But while numerous teams would be in the market for a former top-10 drafted signal-caller, one surprising possible destination for the 22-year-old Rosen has emerged on the pre-draft NFL rumor mill — the reigning and six-time Super Bowl champion New England Patriots, as Mass Live reported.